rust-lang/gha-self-hosted/images/ubuntu/README.md

 ## Image runtime requirements

-The image is configured through a virtual CD-ROM that must be mounted in the virtual machine with the `instance-configuration` disk label.
-The CD-ROM must contain an `instance.json` file with the following schema:
+The image requires a virtual block device with label `instance-configuration` to be attached to the virtual machine.
+The block device must contain a file called `jitconfig` containing the encoded just-in-time runner configuration retrieved from the GitHub API (see API docs at the [repository][jit-repo], [organization][jit-org], or [enterprise][jit-enterprise] scope).

-* `name`: name of the runner.
-* `config`:
-  * `repo`: GitHub repository to register the runner into.
-  * `token`: GitHub Actions registration token.

 ## Image runtime behavior